Athletics at the 1997 National Games of China

-At the 8th National Games of the People's Republic of China, the athletics events were held in Shanghai in October 1997.
+At the 1997 National Games of China, the athletics events were held in Shanghai in October 1997.

-These games were marred by numerous doping affairs.
+These Games were marred by numerous doping affairs.

 Guangxi runners Chen Xuehui (the 800m silver medalist), Jiang Limei (the 400m hurdles champion) and Peng Yinghua (the 400m hurdles silver medalist) were later disqualified for doping.
-Sichuan long jumper Xiong Qiying, the long jump event winner, was also tested positive.
+Sichuan long jumper Xiong Qiying, the long jump event winner, also tested positive.